Nancy Ames (scientist): Career

 Ames works with crop breeders, researchers and industry to develop and test new varieties and food processing techniques that maximize the health properties and potential use of Canadian grains and pulses.
-She has served onWestern Canada's Prairie Grain Development Committees for Oat Quality and Wheat, Rye and Triticale Quality and has contributed to the development of several new oat, wheat and barley varieties.
+She has served on Western Canada's Prairie Grain Development Committees for Oat Quality and Wheat, Rye and Triticale Quality and has contributed to the development of several new oat, wheat and barley varieties.
 Her research has shown that modern wheat varieties have a similar nutritional composition to wheat grown in Canada 150 years ago.

 Ames research focuses on the bioactive components in cereal grains (barley, oat, wheat, and others) and pulses and their impact on human health.
 Ames’ continuous efforts towards food barley improvement were culminated in her initiative to pursue a therapeutic health claim for barley based on its cholesterol lowering properties.
 Ames contributed to information supporting a barley health claim in the United States, which was approved in 2006.
 In 2007, she initiated a similar approach in Canada with hopes of transforming barley into a mainstream food product in addition to its use as animal feed and in making beer and ale.
 She invited a large group of barley stakeholders, including breeders, growers, processors, food scientists, nutritionists and others, to discuss the idea of a similar Canadian barley health claim.
 With their support, Ames and members of her laboratory took a leadership role in the detailed process of preparing a health claim petition, which was submitted by the Alberta Barley Commission, as a representative of the barley industry, to Health Canada in February 2009.
 In July 2012, Health Canada approved the health claim that barley fibre reduces cholesterol and risk of heart disease.
 During this process, she also identified and completed supplementary research to support this claim.

 Ames has contributed significantly in the area of food product development.
 Her early research resulted in two food product patents: Processed barley food products (Publication number: 20050025867, filed July 2004) and Production of tortillas made from waxy barley cultivars (Publication number: 20020018835, filed May 2001) She also developed “instant barley,” a popcorn-like product that is “ready in five minutes,” and contributed recipes and ideas to several cookbooks and hosted various public events to increase the use of barley in main courses, salads and desserts.
 Ames has developed and tested methods to use high-pea flour to create low-glycemic and nutritious baked goods such as bagels and steamed buns.